Updated: Jun 11, 2022

 Road tripping through California?
-I have a post just about that right here!
+I have a post just about that for you too.

 Everything in Los Angeles is pretty spread out.
-In order to really see the most you can, you want to have a car and plan an hour in between places.
-Pubic transit in LA does exist and I have ridden the bus, but overall having a car is the best option to get around.
+In order to really see the most you can, you want to have a car and plan an hour for travel in-between places.
+That’s why taking a day trip from Los Angeles tends to be so easy!
+You’re already renting a car, might as well take another day.
+Pubic transit in LA does exist, and I have ridden the bus, but overall having a car is the best option to get around.

 LA Trip Costs: